santuico-dev/Coinalytics/README.md

-A Crypto Analysis website using CoinGecko and CryptoCompare API.
+A Crypto Analysis website using multiple APIs such as CoinGecko.
 Practicing caching and how to handle big data without affecting website performance.